kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 title: "Using `Typst` for Letters"
 author: "R (Chandra) Chandrasekhar"
 date: 2024-01-01
-modified: 2024-01-07
+modified: 2024-01-08
 category: Software
-tags: A Bit Here, A Byte There, Typesetting, PDF, Academic
+tags: A Bit Here, A Byte There, Typesetting, PDF, Academic, LaTeX, Pandoc, Markdown, Letter
 summary: 'So, I was eager with anticipation when I first stumbled upon mention of [`Typst`](https://typst.app/) [@typst01;@typst02] which exhorted "Compose papers/theses faster".
 The [Typst home page](https://github.com/typst/typst) claims it is a "A new markup-based typesetting system that is powerful and easy to learn."
 Piqued by these promising assertions, I decided to take the plunge with Typst for the specific but express purpose of writing letters.
 I have chronicled my experiences here.'
 opengraphimage: dharma-blog.png
 ---

+## The road from LaTeX to Typst

-Despite the ubiquity of emails, each of of us has had to write a letter to someone at some time in our lives.
-In the days of [snail mail](https://www.merriam-webster.com/dictionary/snail%20mail) we used to write by hand, using lightweight paper---specially made for conveying the maximum information for the least weight of paper plus envelope---to minimize postage charges.
+Despite the ubiquity of emails, each of us has had to write a letter to someone at some time in our lives.
+In the days of [snail mail](https://www.merriam-webster.com/dictionary/snail%20mail), we used to write by hand, using lightweight paper---specially made for conveying the maximum information for the least weight of paper plus envelope---to minimize postage charges.
 Those days are well and truly behind us now, to the extent that many of us rarely lift a pencil or put pen to paper, except to sign our names or make some perfunctory calculation.

 After the dedicated but computationally wasteful [word processor](https://www.webopedia.com/definitions/word-processor/) was replaced by the general purpose personal computer, it was but a short hop, step, and jump for the PC to simulate a word processor, among its innumerable masquerades, to satisfy our need to be connected.